We bring you the Top 10 list over popular Norwegian Girls Names in 2013.

 Emma is a German name, and means "the hard-working".

-Sofie / Sophie was number 4 in the Top 10 list last year, and has climbed to 3rd place in 2012.
+Sofie / Sophie was number 4 in the Top 10 list in 2011, and climbed to 3rd place in 2012.
+It still is holding it's position.

 It was no#10 in 2007, and no#7 in 2008.
 In 2009, 2010 and 2011 it was the 4th most popular girl's name in Norway.